LuLANN/ComputingBlog/content/posts/introtoRL.md

 ----
 Reinforcement learning is the process of the computer teaching _itself_ to complete a certain task.
-Unlike other neural networks, this is based **entirely** on rewards. to further understand this concept, you need to understand that there are two main objects in reinforcement learning:
+Unlike other neural networks, this is based **entirely** on rewards.
+To further understand this concept, you need to understand that there are two main objects in reinforcement learning:

 * The Environment
 * The Agent